Atlas: Private Advisory

 If the operator needs someone to run the marketing function, a private advisor is the wrong layer.
 Hire a fractional CMO.

-If the operator needs to grow into their seat, a private advisor is the wrong layer.
-Hire a coach.
+If the operator needs behavior development, a private advisor is the wrong layer.
+Hire the person who owns that work.

 If the operator needs a 60-day diagnostic of the supply chain, a private advisor is the wrong layer.
 Hire a consultant.